Buffett still wants deals but can't find any attractive ones

 “From time to time, such possibilities are both numerous and blatantly attractive.
 Today, though, we find little that excites us,” Buffett wrote about the prospects for finding good stock investments.

-Berkshire has focused on growing the 90-odd businesses the Omaha, Nebraska-based conglomerate already owns and repurchasing its own shares — something Buffett has invested $51.7 billion in over the last two years including $27 billion last year.
+So Berkshire has focused on growing the 90-odd businesses the Omaha, Nebraska-based conglomerate already owns and repurchasing its own shares — something Buffett has invested $51.7 billion in over the last two years including $27 billion last year.
+But the pace of buybacks may have slowed a bit because Berkshire has only bought $1.2 billion of its own shares so far this year.

 Buffett’s letter is always well read in the business world because of his remarkably successful track record, but he kept his message focused on Berkshire’s businesses and didn’t mention politics or say much about the broader economy.